ceph/ceph/doc/cephadm/services/osd.rst

     vendor: VendorA
     limit: 2

-Note: `limit` is a last resort and shouldn't be used if it can be avoided.
+.. note:: `limit` is a last resort and shouldn't be used if it can be avoided.

 Additional Options